All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Ezaki Glico

 Glico’s GABA is a chocolate enriched with 28 milligrams of γ-aminobutyric acid (GABA) in every 10 grams of chocolate.
 GABA is a neurotransmitter that plays an important part in reducing stress in the human brain, so eating this chocolate is supposed to reduce stress.
-Then again, if you’re a chocolate lover, delicious chocolate probably always reduces stress on its own!
+Then again, if you’re a chocolate lover, delicious chocolate probably always reduces stress!

 The Glico man neon sign among many other signs on Osaka's Dotonbori street

-Everyone who goes to Osaka must take a photo with the famous Glico Man!
+Everyone visiting Osaka must take a photo with the famous Glico Man!
 Image via Shutterstock

 Fujiya

-The company’s Country Ma’am cookies are the number one best-selling snack in Japan.
+The company’s Country Ma’am Cookies are Japan’s number one best-selling snack.
 The cookie’s popularity is due to a unique baking process that results in a crispy exterior and moist interior.
-Their most popular range of chocolates are called “Look”.
-These chocolates have many different flavored fillings, ranging from fruit to cheesecake!
-Fujiya is also the producer of the Milky array of candies, cookies, and chocolates, which are decorated with an adorable girl mascot named Peko-chan.
+Their most popular range of chocolates are called “Look.”

 Fujiya's popular Milky chocolate bar in its red packaging with the famous Peko-chan face.